defano/wyldcard/README.md

  Event Message      | Description
 --------------------|-----------------------------------------------------------------------------
- `choose`           | Sent to the current card when the tool selection changes; passes the tool name and number as arguments, for example, `choose "Brush", 7`
- `doMenu`           | Sent to the current card when the user chooses a menu from the menu bar; passes the menu and menu item name as arguments to the message, for example, `doMenu "Edit", "Undo"`
- `mouseUp`          | Sent when the mouse is pressed and released over a part `mouseDown`        | Sent when the mouse is pressed over a part `mouseDoubleClick` | Sent when the mouse is double-clicked over a part `mouseEnter`       | Sent when the cursor enters the bounds of a part `mouseLeave`       | Sent when the cursor leaves the bounds of a part `mouseWithin`      | Send repeatedly to buttons and fields while the mouse is within their bounds `keyDown`          | Sent when a key is typed over a focused part; sends the key as an argument to the message, for example, `on keyDown theKey`
  `arrowKey`         | Sent when an arrow key is pressed; sends the arrow key's direction as an argument to the message (`on arrowKey direction`, where `direction` is one of `up`, `down`, `left` or `right`)
+ `commandKeyDown`   | Sent when the command key (or the _meta_ key, on non-macOS systems) is pressed `controlKey`       | Sent when the control key is pressed `choose`           | Sent to the current card when the tool selection changes; passes the tool name and number as arguments, for example, `choose "Brush", 7`
+ `closeCard`        | Sent to the current card when navigating away from it `deleteCard`       | Sent to the current card just before it is removed from the stack `doMenu`           | Sent to the current card when the user chooses a menu from the menu bar; passes the menu and menu item name as arguments to the message, for example, `doMenu "Edit", "Undo"`
- `commandKeyDown`   | Sent when the command key (or the _meta_ key, on non-macOS systems) is pressed `controlKey`       | Sent when the control key is pressed `enterKey`         | Sent when the enter key is pressed `enterInField`     | Sent when the enter key is pressed while typing in a field `returnInField`    | Sent when the return key is pressed while typing in a field `functionKey`      | Sent when a function (i.e, F1) key is pressed; sends the number of the function key as its argument (`on functionKey whichKey`, where `whichKey` is a number between 1 and 12).
+ `enterKey`         | Sent when the enter key is pressed `enterInField`     | Sent when the enter key is pressed while typing in a field `functionKey`      | Sent when a function (i.e, F1) key is pressed; sends the number of the function key as its argument (`on functionKey whichKey`, where `whichKey` is a number between 1 and 12)
- `idle`             | Periodically sent to the current card when there are no other scripts executing.
+ `idle`             | Periodically sent to the current card when there are no other scripts executing `keyDown`          | Sent when a key is typed over a focused part; sends the key as an argument to the message, for example, `on keyDown theKey`
+ `mouseDoubleClick` | Sent when the mouse is double-clicked over a part `mouseDown`        | Sent when the mouse is pressed over a part `mouseEnter`       | Sent when the cursor enters the bounds of a part `mouseLeave`       | Sent when the cursor leaves the bounds of a part `mouseUp`          | Sent when the mouse is pressed and released over a part `mouseWithin`      | Send repeatedly to buttons and fields while the mouse is within their bounds `newCard`          | Sent to new cards when they are added to the stack.
- `returnKey`        | Sent when the return key is pressed `tabKey`           | Sent when the tab key is pressed
+ `returnInField`    | Sent when the return key is pressed while typing in a field `returnKey`        | Sent when the return key is pressed `openCard`         | Sent to cards as they are navigated to `openStack`        | Sent to a stack when it is opened `tabKey`           | Sent when the tab key is pressed

 Messages do not have to originate from HyperCard, nor are they limited to those listed in the table above.
 A script may send a message of its own creation to another part (or to itself) using the `send` command.